ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * System lists various document categories as configured by admin
    * For each document category, system enables selection of the list of valid documents
    * The system validates if the document is pdf file format.
-   * The system does not allow user to upload more than one document per category
+   * The system does not allow operator to upload more than one document per category
-   * The system performs size check after document upload and revert the user to upload again if the document size is more than 1MB (document size is configurable)
+   * The system performs size check after document upload and revert the operator to upload again if the document size is more than 1MB (document size is configurable)
    * The system displays the name of the document adjacent to the Document Category for which the document is uploaded
 6. The registration officer can delete files uploaded by mistake.
 1. The system allows to view the uploaded file(s)